List of Cars characters: Sarge

-Sarge (voiced by Paul Dooley) is a 1941 Willys MB Army Jeep who fought in World War II and is the owner of Sarge's Surplus Hut.
+Sarge (voiced by Paul Dooley) is a 1941 Willys MB Army Jeep and who fought in World War II and is the owner of Sarge's Surplus Hut.
 He is a member of McQueen's pit crew and serves as an analyst.
+Though he is annoyed with Fillmore's music, they are good friends.

 Red

-Red (voiced by Joe Ranft who died before the first film's release and Jerome Ranft in the third film) is Radiator Springs' resident fire truck.
+Red (vocalizations provided by Joe Ranft who died before the first film's release and Jerome Ranft in the third film) is Radiator Springs' resident fire truck and firefighter.
 He resembles a 1960 Seagrave 1000/500 D/M Pumper engine.

 Other characters introduced in Cars

 Van and Minny

 Van (voiced by Richard Kind) and Minny (voiced by Edie McClurg) are two minivans who like to travel and are minor characters in Cars.
 Van resembles a forest green 2005 Saturn Relay and has a luggage carrier mounted on his roof.
 Minny is painted violet and resembles a 1996 Chrysler Town and Country.
-When Van and Minny enter Radiator Springs, Van turns down Minny's suggestion to ask for directions to the interstate, believing that his newly installed GPS will lead them in the right direction.
-The couple later return in the post-credits scene, now lost deep within the desert.
-Van and Minny appear again briefly in Cars 2.
-Van doesn't believe Mater's retelling of his spy adventure until Holley Shiftwell and Finn McMissile arrive, leaving him in astonishment.
+When Van and Minny enter Radiator Springs, Van turns down Minny's suggestion to ask for directions to the interstate, believing that his GPS will lead them in the right direction.
+The couple later return in the post-credits scene, now lost deep within the desert and with Van almost driven to insanity.

+Van and Minny appear again briefly in Cars 2 where they have visited Radiator Springs again at some point.
+Van does not believe Mater's retelling of his spy adventure at all until Holley Shiftwell and Finn McMissile arrive, leaving him in astonishment.

 Mia and Tia

-Mia (voiced by Lindsey Collins) and Tia (voiced by Elissa Knight) are twin 1992 Mazda Miata sisters and are among Lightning McQueen's biggest fans.
+Mia (voiced by Lindsey Collins) and Tia (voiced by Elissa Knight) are twin Mazda Miata sisters and are among Lightning McQueen's biggest fans.
 They are painted in the same shade of red as McQueen and are covered in stickers of McQueen's likeness.
-The twins can be seen in the audience during the Dinoco 400 at Motor Speedway of the South, enthusiastically cheering for McQueen.
+The twins are in the audience during the Dinoco 400 at Motor Speedway of the South, enthusiastically cheering for McQueen.
 During the time McQueen goes missing, the twins change their allegiance to Chick Hicks, but immediately return to McQueen after Hicks causes Strip "The King" Weathers to crash on the final lap of the tiebreaker race.

 The twins return briefly in Cars 2.

+Jerry Recycled Batteries

+Jerry Recycled Batteries (voiced by Joe Ranft; credited simply as Peterbilt) is a grumpy red cab-over truck whom Lightning McQueen briefly mistakes for Mack while lost on the interstate at night.

+Frank and the Tractors

+Frank (vocal effects provided by Steve Purcell in the first film and in Mater and the Ghostlight) is a combine harvester and the tractors (vocal effects provided by Steve Purcell) are 1939 Farmall M. They are both animals, with Frank being a bull, and the tractors cattle.
+The tractors getting tipped by Mater and McQueen in the field during the tractor tipping game reference cow tipping, with Frank chasing the duo afterwards.